AndruxaSazonov/termpy/README.md

 termpy
 ======

-TermPy - simple terminal for *nix systems, based on vte, gtk and python.
+TermPy - simple terminal for *nix systems X Windows, based on vte, gtk and python.
-To try it please download next two files: show, term.py

-Do chmod +x on these two files.
+TermPy has ability to show pictures in it's window.

+Usage: launch ./term.py.
+Then try: './show your_image.jpg' or 'cat your_image.png | ./show'
 You can add show in your $PATH.

-Usage: launch ./term.py.
-Then try:
-'./show your_image.jpg'
-or
-'cat your_image.png | ./show'
+Because VTE used, TermPy supports CTRL+INS, SHIFT+INS and copying by pressing wheel mouse button.

 With best regards,
 Sazonov Andrey

 P.S.
-THANKS TO AUTHORS OF GTK, VTE AND PYTHON
+THANKS TO AUTHORS OF GTK, VTE AND PYTHON.

 Screenshots:
 ![Screenshot 1](https://github.com/downloads/AndruxaSazonov/termpy/Screenshot2.png)